Best Debt Repayment Strategies

 Debt Avalanche Method

-The Debt Avalanche method prioritizes paying off debts based on interest rates, starting with the highest.
+The Debt Avalanche method focuses on paying off debts first by interest rates, beginning with the highest.
 Here’s how it works:

-1. List Your Debts: Arrange all your debts in order from the highest interest rate to the lowest.
+1. List Your Debts: Put all your debts in order of their interest rate starting from the highest to the lowest.

-2. Minimum Payments: Continue making minimum payments on all your debts except the one with the highest interest rate.
+2. Minimum Payments: Keep on paying the minimum balance due on all your debts, with the exception of the one that has the highest annual interest rate.

-3. Target the Highest Interest Debt: Allocate any extra funds to paying off the debt with the highest interest rate first.
+3. Target the Highest Interest Debt: Any extra funds should be used to pay off the debt with the highest interest rate first.

-4. Avalanche Effect: Once the highest interest debt is paid off, move to the next highest, adding the amount you were paying on the previous debt to the new target.
+4. Avalanche Effect: Once the highest interest rate debt is paid off, then move to the next highest and focus on that one, while also adding the amount you were paying on the previous debt towards the new target.

 Example: